What Car Battery Type Do You Have? A Battery-Spotter’s Guide

 Absorbed Glass Mat (AGM)

 Like a gel cell, absorbed glass mat or AGM batteries are a lead-acid dry-cell car battery type that are completely sealed and do not require topping off or any other type of maintenance.
 Instead of water or a gel, AGM batteries use a fine network of glass fibers that create a mesh inside the battery.
+AGM batteries are especially popular with racing and off-road enthusiasts thanks to the spill-proof design and typically vibration-proof construction.
 As with the gel cell, shaking the battery won’t lead to any extra movement once you’ve stopped, but other than labeling it’s hard to tell an AGM apart from a gel cell.
+An exception is Optima brand AGM batteries which can be identified by their “six pack” battery case which contains the six spiral cells made of absorbed glass mat and lead sheets.
 When in doubt, look up the battery’s details online using its model number.

-For more information on understanding your car battery type, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all of the car batteries available now on NAPAonline or trust one of our 17,000 NAPA Auto Care locations for routine maintenance and repairs.
+For more information on understanding car battery types, chat with a knowledgeable expert at your local NAPA Auto Parts store.

 Photo courtesy of Wikimedia Commons.